 About Jane Bennett

-I get pleasure from well designed business management systems that support the people who use them.
+As Director of Mapwright, I derive an enormous amount of pleasure from management systems that are practical, simple and that support the people who work with them.

-To get results, I use a wide - at times eclectic - range of skills and techniques.
+To get results, I use a wide and sometimes eclectic range of skills and techniques.
 Sources include research, education, experience, learning and studying what works and what doesn't.
-Mixing consulting, analysis, presentation and coaching with examples, common sense and humour, I work with you to achieve your goals and get results as fast as possible with the least amount of effort.
+Mixing consulting, analysis, presentation and coaching with examples, common sense and humour, I aim for clients and customers to achieve their goals and get results as fast as possible but with the least amount of effort.

 I work with businesses as well as non-profits to help them improve their quality management.
-While most want certification to ISO 9001, others just want to improve an existing system, eg, make it less clunky or complicated.
-I work mainly with medium and smaller organisations, and specialise in services and project environments (vs manfacturing or very technical).
+While most want certification to ISO 9001, others just want to make an existing system better, usually meaning less clunky.
+By choice, I mainly work with medium and smaller organisations, particularly in services and project environments (vs manufacturing or very technical).

-With a focus on achieving real value and results.
-I work only with businesses and organisations where this is possible.
-The clients I work with have a desire to improve and an ethical approach.
-If we don't share these, the consultancy won't work for either of us.
+I want real value and results for my clients, so I only work with businesses and organisations where this is possible.
+The clients I do work with have a desire to improve and high standards of ethics.
+If we don't have these in common, the consultancy won't work for either of us.

 My particular expertise, skills and experience: